ReticulatedSpline/aulos/README.md

 ## Development
 ### Architecture
 OpenDAP is loosely based on the Model-View-Controller architecture.
-In general...
+You'll find code split into one of three files:

-**View.py**: Anything using curses or drawing on the display.
+**View.py**: Code that touches the Curses library or draws on the display.

-**Controller.py**: Logic determining which screen is drawn next and gathering input.
+**Controller.py**: Logic determining which screen is drawn next and gathering user input.

-**Model.py**: Code handling the disk or VLC.
+**Model.py**: Code handling disk I/O or touches the VLC library.

 ### Setup
 1. Install [VLC](https://www.videolan.org/vlc/) if you don't have it already.